Tuesday, December 3, 2024

 Causes of Peripheral Neuropathy:

 Chronic alcoholism.
 Malnutrition and vitamin deficiencies are components of alcoholism.
 Nerve fibers require a healthy myelin sheath in order to propagate nerve impulses; the myelin sheath is damaged by alcohol.
 Eventually, permanent damages occur in the nerve fibrils.
 Initial symptoms are double vision due to lateral rectus muscle paralysis of the eyes and difficulty in focusing for reading.
-Pain in arms and legs and numbness are next common symptoms.
+Pain in arms and legs and numbness are the next common symptoms.

 Vitamin B Deficiency.
 Vitamins B1, B6 and B12 are commonly referred to as nerve vitamins.
 RBC B12 level corresponds with nerve tissue B12 level, which is more accurate than the serum B12 level.
-Numbness and pins and needles are common symptoms and generally isolated nerves of one legs are common and if both legs are the affected the areas are not symmetrical.
+Numbness and pins and needles are common symptoms and generally isolated nerves of one leg are common and if both legs are affected the areas are not symmetrical.
 Severe vitamin B1 deficiency is well known as Beriberi.

 Infection of the peripheral nerves.
-The recent COID-19 epidemic, and HIV/AIDS in the preceding years, recorded high incidence of neuritis developed in various areas of the body.
-Lyme disease is another common case of direct nerve infection.
+The recent COVID-19 epidemic, and HIV/AIDS in the preceding years, recorded a high incidence of neuritis developed in various areas of the body.
+Lyme disease is another common cause of direct nerve infection.
 Leprosy is still a leading case of disabling and deforming disease due to direct invasion of peripheral nerves by Mycobacteria leprae in the South Asian countries.
 Reactivation of dormant chicken pox virus produces Shingles.
 It is an extremely painful vesicular eruption of the skin, Serious eye problems result when the 5th Cranial nerve is infected, ophthalmic branch lesions can produce blisters of the involved skin dermatome and cornea blisters can produce blindness.

 Malignancy.
 Cancers of solid organs, Myeloma, Leukemia and Lymphoma produce peripheral neuropathy.
 In adults developing neuropathy for the first time, otherwise in good health, the malignancy becomes an important issue and must be excluded without further delays.
-Cancer cells generally infiltrate adjoining tissues and the nerve fibers that are content in it.
+Cancer cells generally infiltrate adjoining tissues and the nerve fibers that are contained in it.
 Relentless pain is the main symptom.
 Myeloma produces abnormal proteins in large amounts.
-These protein molecules are deposited in and around the nerve-vascular bundles and produces neuropathy.
-With the growth of myeloma, the bone marrow is over stretch and erosion of bone at the growing site produces deep-seated nagging pain over the spinal column in addition to distant neuropathy.
+These protein molecules are deposited in and around the nerve-vascular bundles and produce neuropathy.
+With the growth of myeloma, the bone marrow is over stretched and erosion of bone at the growing site produces deep-seated nagging pain over the spinal column in addition to distant neuropathy.
 Certain cancers secrete polypeptides which can interfere with neurotransmitters and produce numbness and pain.

 Lymphomas are bulky tumors, they put pressure on the nearby nerves.
 Lymphoma can also produce antibodies which can mistakenly attack nerve tissue, causing an autoimmune disease.

-Peripheral neuropathy in adults must be investigated thoroughly, specially in an otherwise healthy individual, due to possible presence of a developing malignancy.
+Peripheral neuropathy in adults must be investigated thoroughly, specially in an otherwise healthy individual, due to the possible presence of a developing malignancy.
 Just making a diagnosis of neuropathy is too simplistic and inadequate without finding the etiological cause in that individual.

 Monday, October 14, 2024